zmoazeni/zmoazeni.github.io/_posts/2013-04-27-why-csscss-doesnt-remove-duplication-for-you.md

 javascript I debug are different.
 Luckily, in that case I can follow the flow enough to jump back to coffeescript to fix my bugs.

-However the point of csscss is not to optimize code, it is to help you inform you about areas improvement.
+However the point of csscss is not to optimize code, it is to help inform you about areas improvement.
 If csscss did this for you I expect the gulf between original source and browser CSS to be rather large.